mlochbaum/BQN/spec/system.md

 ## Random generation

-`•MakeRand` initializes a deterministic pseudorandom number generator with seed value `𝕩`. `•rand`, if it exists, is a globally accessible generator initialized at first use.
+`•MakeRand` initializes a deterministic pseudorandom number generator with seed value `𝕩`. `•rand`, if it exists, is a globally accessible generator initialized at first use; this initialization should use randomness from an outside source if available.
 A random generator has the following member functions:

 | Name      | Summary
 |-----------|------------------------------